How to convert metric to imperial and other measure conversions in Excel.

 All measurement ‘to’ and ‘from’ units are case-sensitive.

-To avoid many of these errors, Autocomplete can help you type in the right matching conversion factor – it can limit the to_unit suggestions to the ones applicable for the from_unit but not always.
+To avoid many of these errors, Autocomplete can help you type in the right matching conversion factor – it can limit the to_unit suggestions to the ones applicable for the from_unit.

-If you type in “mi” as the ‘from’ unit, Autocomplete will show the applicable distance measures for the ‘to’ unit:
+If you type in “mi” as the ‘from’ unit, Autocomplete will show some applicable distance measures for the ‘to’ unit:

 However it doesn’t suggest a common measurement unit like ‘km’ because that’s not an inbuilt measurement, only a construct made using the multiplier ‘k’ prefix.
-That’s a pity since ‘km’ for kilometre is commonly used.
+That’s a pity since ‘km’ for kilometre is the most common conversion for miles.

 - El Patron de los Numeros Primos